Knowledge Base: 16 tips to help you reduce customers support requests

 Improve your content with customer feedback

-Building article is great but sometimes you can be wrong about an article you believe good but is not for your customer.
+Building an article is great but sometimes you can be wrong about an article you believe is good but is not for your customer.

-That's why this is vital to empower your knowledge with customers feedback for every article.
+That's why this is vital to empower your knowledge with customer feedback for every article.

 This is available from our brand new Analytics for Customer Support that is integrated within Crisp.
 We've written an article about it, check it out to see what you can measure.

 K.P.I for measuring Knowledge Base Success

 As you may have heard before, bounce rate has to be the highest as possible on your help desk article!
 Why?
 Because you are trying to make your customer take actions while reading your articles.